 Lay of the Land -- Inspired by the Cynefin Framework

-I view the Cynefin framework as an extremely valuable perspective — key to understanding when to use a more Agile or Predictive Project Management approach for a situation, given the ‘Lay of the Land’ (or “place of our multiple belongings” — to use David Snowden’s description of ‘Cynefin’).
+I view the Cynefin framework as a valuable perspective — key to understanding when to use a more Agile or Predictive Project Management approach for a situation, given the ‘Lay of the Land’ (or “place of our multiple belongings” — to use David Snowden’s description of ‘Cynefin’).
 Figure 1 shows my suggested modification of David Snowden’s Cynefin Framework, which I believe leads to a simpler perspective.

 When I first saw the Cynefin framework, I tried to identify dimensions along the horizontal and vertical axes.
 Along the horizontal axis it seems that degree of ‘Order’ makes sense: less order to the left, and more order to the right.
 But I could not identify units along the vertical axis.